Latent semantic variables are associated with formal thought disorder and adaptive behavior in older inpatients with schizophrenia

 Viser innførsler relatert til tittel, forfatter og emneord.

 Voorspoels, Wouter; Storms, Gert; Longenecker, Julia; Verheyen, Steven; Weinberger, Daniel R.; Elvevåg, Brita (Journal article; Tidsskriftartikkel; Peer reviewed, 2013)Assessing verbal output in category fluency tasks provides a sensitive indicator of cortical dysfunction.
 The most common metrics are the overall number of words produced and the number of errors.
-Two main observations ...
+Two main observations have been made about the structure of the output, first that there is a temporal component to it with words being generated in spurts, and second that the clustering pattern may reflect ...

 Subjective sleeping problems and selfreported sleep length during four seasons in arctic Northern Norway Skre, Ingunn; Braathen, Tonje; Hansen, Vidje; Lund, Eiliv (Journal article; Tidsskriftartikkel; Peer reviewed, 2011)

 A five-year prospective follow-up of longstanding eating disorders : influence from personality disorders and child sexual abuse Vrabel, KariAnne R. (Doctoral thesis; Doktorgradsavhandling, 2010-05-05)Follow-up studies have shown that 20-30% of patients with eating disorders develop longstanding symptoms seriously impairing their daily life.
-There are very few studies on the course of these patients. <br>This dissertation ...
+There are very few studies on the course of these patients. <br>This dissertation consists of three papers on patients admitted to a specialized inpatient treatment program at the Modum Bad psychiatric hospital.
+The participants were assessed upon admission, ...